 Each award provides a $1,000.00 stipend to defray travel expenses to the meeting.
-Our next meeting will be held March 3, 2016 in Washington, DC and is held just prior to the American Academy of Dermatology’s Annual Meeting.
+Our next meeting will be held March 2, 2017 in Orlando, FL and is held just prior to the American Academy of Dermatology’s Annual Meeting.

 This award has been made possible by the generosity of the Neutrogena Corporation and honors the lifelong contributions of Dr. Howard Maibach in the field of Contact Dermatitis.
 Candidates should be at the equivalent level of U.S. residents, fellows, or post-doctoral instructors to be considered for this award.
 This status must be documented by a letter from the applicant’s program director or supervisor.

 Those wishing to be considered for the award should:

 1) Indicate their eligibility on their Abstract Submission Form.

 2) Send a letter stating that they would like to be considered for the Award.